The-Movie-Club/netflix-clone/utils/notes.md

 router.push("/");

 /////////
-why?
-adapter: PrismaAdapter(prismadb),

-/////what is the next auth api file exactly?

-///what is the lib folder for?

 // function that is run before rendering the component
 // uses built in logic to fetch the context created with useCurrentUser.ts